thewizardplusplus/vk-bot/readme.md

 ## Features

 * listen inbox messages via [the long polling technology](https://vk.com/dev/using_longpoll);
-* process messages by the specified outer command;
+* process messages by the specified outer command:
-* serialize a message object (see below for details) to the JSON format.
+    * serialize a message object (see below for details) to the JSON format;
+* attachments:
+    * support attachments in a response (see below for details);
+    * automatically load attachments from a command response;
+    * cache loaded attachments:
+        * search in a cache by:
+            * attachment path;
+            * attachment basename.

 ## Installation